 The best response one could have to this problem is to simply take preventative actions towards another outbreak.
 An aquarist may accomplish this by preserving high-quality water levels with frequent cleanup, notably soon right following the early outbreak.

 Of course, the trick to maintaining a healthy and secure aquarium would be proactive management and preventive measures that will keep clean and tidy, and a thriving aquarium.

-When choosing your fish, notably small Tetras attentively check the tanks companions.
+When choosing your fish, notably small Tetras attentively check the tank companions.
 If some look sick subsequently refuse all of the fish from the tank.
 As a very best practice, you can even quarantine new fish in aquariums for a couple of weeks prior to bringing them into the new setup.

 If you just simply do identify any kind of disease, then do everything you can to instantly get rid of the fish out of the tank.

 Neon Tetras are usually be the first freshwater fish that most aquarium keepers start with.
-I truly think that this can be a species that is stunning, which will be so spectacular when kept under the perfect conditions.
+We truly think that this can be a species that is stunning, which will be so spectacular when kept under the perfect conditions.

-While many fishkeepers flock into their more hottest relatives, these adorable freshwater fish have a lot to offer as well!
+While many fishkeepers flock into their hottest relatives, these adorable freshwater fish have a lot to offer as well!
 Even though they are overly sensitive for a cycling tank, in an ideal aquarium you can love them for a long time.